-You can read the rated wattage/amperage capacity of your generator on the generator data decal (see "Identification Record" on Page 3).
+Do Not Overload the Generator: You can read the rated wattage/amperage capacity of your generator on the generator data plate (see "Identification Record" on Page 1).

-Applying electrical loads in excess of the unit's rated capacity will cause the engine-generator to automatically shutdown.
+Applying electrical loads in excess of the unit's rated capacity can burn out the unit and anything connected to it.
+Also, overloading trips main circuit breakers.